StreetSupport/streetsupport-web/README.md

 * The SCSS uses BEM, mobile first,
 * Try to modularise & reuse everything (if possible),
+* Add each component to component.html,
+* Each component has been designed to be as interchangeable as possible.
+For example to change a standard block to image block, you just need to add the .block__image div and the content reflows,
 * Webpack is used, so try and follow the require module structure,
 * jQuery 2 has been included as a global, meaning you can use it as you normally would in any module,
 * Try to install framework/modules as a last resort or only when needed,